mogu-lab/mogu-lab.github.io/pages/joining.md

 4. **Commitment:** What's your intended time commitment (e.g. how many hours per week for how many weeks, how many classes are you taking, do you have other research commitments)?
 5. **Catch-all:** Anything else you want to share or that will be helpful for us to know.

 ## Prospective Ph.D.
-Students
+Students and Postdocs

-We are looking to admit 1-2 Ph.D. students to start in the Fall of 2025.
-The student will be **co-advised** by the PIs of three labs: [MOGU Lab](https://mogu-lab.github.io/), the [Data to Actionable Knowledge (DTAK)](https://dtak.github.io/) and [Nock](https://nocklab.fas.harvard.edu/) labs Harvard.
-The Ph.D. student will be housed at DTAK.
-For consideration, please apply to the Computer Science or Applied Math Ph.D. program at Harvard's School of Engineering and Applied Sciences.
+We are looking to recruit Ph.D. students and postdocs for positions that will be **co-advised** by the PIs of three labs: [MOGU Lab](https://mogu-lab.github.io/), the [Data to Actionable Knowledge (DTAK) lab](https://dtak.github.io/) at Harvard's School of Engineering and Applied Sciences (SEAS), and the [Nock Lab](https://nocklab.fas.harvard.edu/) at Harvard's Department of Psychology.
+Both the Ph.D. students and the postdocs will be housed at DTAK.

-## Prospective Postdoctoral Fellows
+**Prospective Ph.D.
+Students:** We are looking to admit 1-2 Ph.D. students to start in the Fall of 2025.
+For consideration, please apply to the Computer Science or Applied Math Ph.D. program at Harvard's SEAS.

-We are looking to recruit one postdoc, to be **co-advised** by the PIs of three labs: [MOGU Lab](https://mogu-lab.github.io/), the [Data to Actionable Knowledge (DTAK)](https://dtak.github.io/) and [Nock](https://nocklab.fas.harvard.edu/) labs Harvard.
-The Ph.D. student will be housed at DTAK.
-The postdoc will be housed at DTAK.
-Pending funding, we hope for the position to start in/after the Fall of 2025.
-Interested postdocs with funding (e.g. like from [Harvard's Center for Research on Computation and Society](https://crcs.seas.harvard.edu/)) are encouraged to reach out.
+**Prospective Postdocs:** Pending funding, we hope for the postdoc position to start in/after the Fall of 2025.
+Interested postdocs who have already secured funding (e.g. from [Harvard's Center for Research on Computation and Society](https://crcs.seas.harvard.edu/)) are encouraged to reach out.

 <br/>